Active quantum memory: Exploring the quantum dynamical process of voltage-gated ion channel: Modeling ion channel as multi-level quantum junction

-By connecting two "ionic leads" (corresponding to the intracellular or extracellular ionic solutions) through the coupling with a nanoscale ion channel which has discrete energy levels, we propose the quantized protein structure of a ion channel as an ionic tunneling junction, see Fig.\ref{fig1:ion channel}(d).
-Thus, the simplest Hamiltonian describing the quantum transmission of ions through the ion channels can have the following form,
+From our perspective, the binding sites within the selectivity filter are analogous to a molecular or artificial atom with quantized energy levels.
+To construct a quantum physical model for ion channels, we treat each ion channel as a molecular or atomic tunneling junction.
+By connecting two "ionic reservoir leads" (corresponding to the intracellular or extracellular ionic solutions) through the coupling with a nanoscale ion channel, we model the ion channel as an ionic tunneling junction with quantized energy levels.
+The general Hamiltonian describing the quantum transmission of ions through the ion channels can have the form,